abena19/CAPSTONE/README.md

 **Required Must-have Stories**

-* User can login, register and sign out
+[X] User can login, register and sign out
-* User can add images to dorm room wall
+[X] User can add images to dorm room wall
-* User can view location functionalities(current location, other location displayed on wall)
-* User can track location in real time
+[X] User can view location functionalities(current location, other location displayed on wall) [X] User can track location in real time
-* User profiles
+[X] User profiles
-* User can view and like walls
+[X] User can view and like walls
-* User can view walls in airplane mode, or without connection
+[X] User can view walls in airplane mode, or without connection

 **Optional Nice-to-have Stories**

-* Restricted liking feature with refills
-* Like levels indicated by colors
-* Auto suggest other people who have signed up based on preferences
+* Auto suggest other people who have signed up based on classes, halls, location, preferences
+* Trending locations/ dorm room walls
+* User can customise dorm room wall based on predetermined templates/ or toggle picture arrangements
 * User can view a history of their walls
 * Create statuses to disappear within 24 hours
 * User can tap on wall components for details